Hollywood Road

-Hollywood Road (Chinese: 荷李活道) is a street on Hong Kong Island, Hong Kong.
-The street runs between Central and Sheung Wan, with Wyndham Street, Arbuthnot Road, Ladder Street, Upper Lascar Row, and Old Bailey Street in the vicinity.
+Hollywood Road (Chinese: 荷李活道) is a street on Hong Kong Island.
+It runs between Central and Sheung Wan, with Wyndham Street, Arbuthnot Road, Ladder Street, Upper Lascar Row, and Old Bailey Street all within its vicinity.It intersects with several streets, including Po Yan Street.

-Hollywood Road was the second road to be built when the colony of Hong Kong was founded, after Queen's Road Central.
-It was the first to be completed.
-The Man Mo Temple was a place for trials in very early years.

 Name

-It was probably named by Sir John Francis Davis, the second Governor of Hong Kong, after his family home at Westbury-on-Trym, near Bristol, England.
-Another origin mentioned for the name is that holly shrubs were growing in the area when the road was constructed.
-Such plants were not indigenous to the area and would have been imported.
+Whilst the origin of the name is unclear, it is believed to have been named by Sir John Francis Davis, the second Governor of Hong Kong, after his family home in Westbury-on-Trym, near Bristol, England.
+A popular folk etymology is that holly shrubs were growing in the area when the road was constructed.
+However, such plants were not indigenous to Hong Kong, and would need to have been imported.